Top 20 mistakes to avoid while traveling in Croatia

-One of the most popular countries in the Balkan Peninsula, Croatia is home to a craggy coastline with piercing turquoise waters and centuries-old medieval towns.
+One of the most popular countries in the Balkan Peninsula, Croatia is home to a stunning coastline with piercing turquoise waters and centuries-old medieval towns.

-While certain places in Croatia have become famous thanks to pop culture and TV shows, it’s a country with many cultural and natural sights that should be on your list.
-Many Croatia guides and travel articles cover the country’s Dalmatia’s coast at length, while mentioning inland cities like Zagreb only briefly.
+While certain places in Croatia have become famous thanks to pop culture and TV shows (hello Games of Thrones), it’s a country with many cultural and natural sights that should be on your list.
+Many visitors explore country’s Dalmatia’s coast at length, while visiting inland cities like Zagreb only briefly.

-In this article I’ll share my insight on traveling in Croatia and give you some tips on how to steer clear of some of the most common mistakes.
+In this article I’ll share my insight on traveling in Croatia and give you some tips on how to steer clear of some of the most common mistakes and have better experience when visiting the country.

 PRO TIP: If you are planning a trip to Croatia, but don’t know where to begin, check my article that will help you to create your itinerary.